Planning a trip to Costa Rica?

 Have a little more than a week?
 There are several good options in this timeframe for different types of travelers.

-Energetic types will love this 8-day adventure itinerary through Costa Rica's rivers, beaches and volcanos.
+Energetic types will love this 8-day adventure itinerary through Costa Rica's rivers, beaches, and volcanos.
 Here, you will explore Costa Rica's amazing natural scenery through a thrilling series of activities including whitewater rafting, kayaking, zip-lining, and more.
 This tour will take you to a wide range of coasts, jungles, and rivers, all while keeping your adrenaline pumping.

 With this family-friendly itinerary covering two of Costa Rica’s most famous sites, this nine-day tour offers a more laid-back Costa Rica experience, making it ideal for families with small children and for those who want to minimize travel time.
 Most of the hikes will be relatively mild and easy for young kids, and there will be plenty of opportunities also to do all the typical Costa Rica activities, such as zip-lining, beaches, and wildlife spotting.

 For those interested in surfing and yoga in the Nicoya Peninsula, this is the 10-day itinerary for you.
-There is, perhaps, no better place in the world to enjoy this healthy combo than Nicoya Peninsula, where the most popular beach destinations in Costa Rica are found.
+There is, perhaps, no better place in the world to enjoy this healthy combo than the Nicoya Peninsula, where the most popular beach destinations in Costa Rica are found.
 Set against the Pacific’s consistent and warm waves, this itinerary takes you through Tamarindo, Nosara, and Santa Teresa, and is suitable for surfers of all levels.
-Enjoy the adventure of having your own transportation so you can explore nearby beaches and villages, each with their own laid-back beach lifestyle.
+Enjoy the adventure of having your own transportation so you can explore nearby beaches and villages, each with its own laid-back beach lifestyle.

 Costa Rica in 12-14 days